 Since 2004, MOgene LC has provided quality genomic services to research, biotech/pharma and government facilities.
 Our extensive journal citations for our services and testimonials demonstrate our solid reputation and customer focus.
 We deliver quality results from small projects to multi-million-dollar contracts, and a convenient one-stop solution for a wide range of services.
 From RNA/DNA isolation, microarrays, qPCR, sequencing, capture and bioinformatics, we’ve got your research needs covered.
 We stay on the cutting edge of technology platforms—such as the PacBio SMRT, nanoString and Eureka Genotyping assays—so your lab doesn’t have to.

 MOgene’s mission is to provide best in class services to its partners in deploying genomic capabilities to bring critical solutions to agriculture, pharmaceutical and industrial biotech operations.
 Increasing crop productivity, reliability by applying genomic solutions is one objective of the company.
 We also enhance microbial productivity and metabolic potential to convert diverse feed stocks into a range of commodity and specialty applications.
-The founders of MOgene have extensive experience in developing insights regarding market needs and bringing innovative solutions to agricultural, food and industrial markets.

-MOgene’s key management and employees include:
+MOgene’s Key Management and Founders include:

 Rajeev Aurora, Ph.D is an Associate Professor in the Department of Molecular Microbiology & Immunology, Saint Louis University School of Medicine, Saint Louis.
 He was formerly a Director of Bioinformatics at Pfizer Corporation.